Club Volleyball Overview

 While we have worked hard to provide volleyball opportunities to a wide range of players, we do not believe that Club Cruz Volleyball is the best club for every family.
 We encourage players to attend clinics and seminars to get feel for the coaches and the culture of the program, and for parents to attend our informational meetings, speak with other Club Cruz families, and meet the coaches.

-Contact us and/or attend our informational night in October.
+Contact us and/or attend our informational session in October.
 We are happy to discuss your daughter to see if a Club Team is an appropriate fit for her and her family.